ant-louis/ibm-hackathon/README.md

 # IBM Hackathon 2018

 On 23 and 24 November 2018, a coding hackathon was organized in the headquarter of IBM Brussels.
 Each team has to solve a real life problem of an IBM client by making use of IBM Cloud services.
-IT-professors of Belgian universities and university colleges were invited to send teams of 4 students with programming experience.
+IT-professors of Belgian universities and university colleges were invited to send teams of four students with programming experience.
 The objective was to get teams of different university colleges and different faculties departments of universities.

 ![](Slides/0_watson.png)